BaileyGingerTechnology/PackerSystems/README.md

     - Gonna have to git gud at networking I guess.

-Gentoo Webserver (Codename="dLacey", approx. build time: 1 hour, 10 minutes):
+Gentoo Webserver (Codename="dLacey", approx. build time: 1 hours, 10 minutes):

     - Gentoo is a pretty good webserver, and I automated building it, so why not?